Michaelar1/Python_Projects/README.md

 * [Boolean Assignment](https://github.com/Michaelar1/Python_Projects/commit/4b50514bc76b540200f6d4a28e48a90ef4e376fc)
 * [Python If](https://github.com/Michaelar1/Python_Projects/commit/43d44ec30ce12ea6b7ba3eed95700b91017b79ae)

+### Django Challenge 2 - BlueBird Banking Checkbook App
+  This was a project using PyCharm and Django to create a functioning checkbook web app that can intake information on deposits and withdrawals and return the balance of a given account.
+The user can create accounts, enter withdrawals and deposits, and check balances.

+### Django Challenge 1 - Django University
+   This was a brief project using PyCharm and Django to create a database app to track universities and classes.
+A user can create, edit, and delete classes and campuses.

 ### Royal Hotels Project
-  This project used Django to create the back-end functionality for a room service menu database that has the ability to create, edit, and delete menu items.
+  This project used PyCharm and Django to create the back-end functionality for a room service menu database that has the ability to create, edit, and delete menu items.

 ### Web Page Generator Assignment
   This was a simple assignment using Tkinter to create a GUI that will allow the user to generate a web page with or without custom text input.